-During the first 5 weeks of recovery, Dr. Capito has patients wear a sling to limit shoulder activity so that the shoulder can heal properly.
+During the first month of recovery, Dr. Capito has patients wear a sling to limit shoulder activity so that the shoulder can heal properly.
 However, patients are able to write, type, and perform other simple activities during this time.
 Dr. Capito will also give the patient a set of shoulder exercises to do at home to improve shoulder flexibility and strength.
-After the first 5 weeks, patients are able to remove the sling and participate in outpatient physical therapy for 6 weeks to 3 months, depending on their individual needs.
+After one month, patients are able to remove the sling and participate in outpatient physical therapy for 6 weeks to 3 months, depending on their individual needs.

 After full recovery, most patients do not have long-term restrictions and are able to resume all normal activities.
 Many of Dr. Capito’s more active patients have even been able to return to an active lifestyle after recovery.
 Dr. Capito does plastic surgery closures for incisions, so that scarring is minimized.
 Dr. Capito will discuss any specific recommendations and restrictions with you after surgery, as each patient is different.